Nonfiction Books for 9 Year Olds (4th Grade)

 As a teacher, I used these kinds of mind-bending puzzles in my classroom frequently.
 Why?
 Because the solutions take out-of-the-box thinking.
 Which is SO GOOD FOR KIDS!
 I love the design and format of this book… Pen and ink illustrations accompany a short mystery puzzle.
 Kids will love the challenge of trying to figure out the solutions– then getting to check to see if they got it right by lifting the flap.

-Strange Nature: The Insect Portraits of Levon Biss by Gregory Mone, photographs by Levon Biss
+Strange Nature: The Insect Portraits of Levon Biss written by Gregory Mone, photographs by Levon Biss

 Stunning photographs labeled with information about cool insects like the tiger beetle, mantis-fly, and the Orchid Cuckoo Bee accompany kid-friendly informational writing with the perfect amount of text to keep readers learning and engaged.
 Read where each insect lives, its size, and the most important information about the insect.
 You’ll love this beautiful bug book because both the photos and the writing are AMAZING.

-What If You Could Sniff Like a Shark? by Sandra Markle, illustrated by Howard McWilliam
+What If You Could Sniff Like a Shark? written by Sandra Markle, illustrated by Howard McWilliam

 Despite the busy layout, this is an engaging, informative, and relatable book of facts about ocean animals filled with photos, illustrations, and graphic designs.
 On the Australian Box Jellyfish page, it explains where they live and how they use their tentacles to sting, and other fascinating facts.
 Then it suggests that if you could sting, too, you’d be a crime-fighting superhero.

-A Brief History of Underpants by Christine Van Zandt, illustrated by Harry Briggs
+A Brief History of Underpants written by Christine Van Zandt, illustrated by Harry Briggs

-It’s true– even people in ancient times wore underwear!
+Even people in ancient times wore underwear!
 Whether it was an Inuit in caribou skin underwear or Egyptian loincloths or quilted, padded underpants of European knights, kids will read all about the history of underwear, inventions like the sewing machine that changed the world of underwear, and plenty of fun facts about underpants!
 Well-written with punny humor, facts, and comic illustrations, this little nonfiction book for young readers is a delight!
-(Here’s a joke from the back of the book… Q: Why does a pirate wear underpants?
-A: To hide his booty.)

-The Story of Tennis Champion Arthur Ashe by Crystal Hubbard, illustrated by Kevin Belford
+The Story of Tennis Champion Arthur Ashe written by Crystal Hubbard, illustrated by Kevin Belford

 Killer Underwear Invasion!
 How to Spot Fake News, Disinformation, and Conspiracy Theories by Elise Gravel